Venison Burger Recipe

 Please note I’ve included sausage mixed in with this recipe, but it’s not required.
 Simply omit the sausage and substitute equally for ground venison.

-Step 3: Divide the meat into patties.
+Step 2: Divide the meat into patties.
 Slightly indent the middle of each patty to keep it from swelling up while cooking.

-Step 4: Carefully add your venison burger patties to a hot cast iron skillet over medium heat.
+Step 3: Carefully add your venison burger patties to a hot cast iron skillet over medium heat.
 Cook the patty until a nice brown crust forms on the bottom, about 3 minutes.
 Flip, and cook an additional 4 or 5 minutes.

-Step 5: For the last two or so minutes of cooking, I like to add the cheddar cheese so it has time to melt.
+Step 4: For the last two or so minutes of cooking, I like to add the cheddar cheese so it has time to melt.

-Top Tip: Use your thumb or a spoon to squish down the middle of the patty before cooking.
+Use your thumb or a spoon to squish down the middle of the patty before cooking.
 This will help keep the burgers from shrinking while being cooked.
 This is especially helpful if you are using pork fat.

-Leaving the Deer fat on meat is fine in, say, a roast or stew, where it has time to cook down and really cook into the meat; otherwise, it does not taste the best and contributes to the gamey flavor.
+Leaving the Deer fat on meat is fine in, say, a venison roast or venison stew, where it has time to cook down and really cook into the meat; otherwise, it does not taste the best and contributes to the gamey flavor.

 Related: check out my venison sloppy joe recipe next.